SA-DQAS: Self-attention Enhanced Differentiable Quantum Architecture Search

-\paragraph{Encoder $F1$\&$F2$} From different perspectives, by viewing a placeholder as a token, we propose one encoder with two types of input: $F_1$ and $F_2$.
-Regarding the encoder $F_1$, we send $\alpha^{trans}$ together with the positional information into the input embedding by $\alpha_i^{pos}=\alpha_i^t+PE(\text{pos}, n)$, where $PE$ is sinusoidal embedding and $\alpha_i^{pos}$ is the input token after adding the embedding of the positional information.
-The encoder is stacked by $N$ layers.
-Each layer consists of two sublayers.
-The first one is the multi-head self-attention:
+From different perspectives, by viewing a placeholder as a token, we propose one encoder with two types of input: $F_1$ and $F_2$.
+Regarding the encoder $F_1$, we use sinusoidal position embedding $\alpha_i^{pos}$ for $N$ layers-encoder.
+Each layer consists of two sublayers: